malikrafsan/Multilevel-And-Multi-Inheritance-OOP/README.md

-# Dagozilla 2021 Internship Day 3 Assignment
+# Multilevel and Multi Inheritance OOP Program
 ---

-## Author
-- Nama    : Malik Akbar Hashemi Rafsanjani
-- NIM     : 16520299

----

-## About The Program
+## Description
-- This program was developed to complete the Dagozilla ITB Day 3 Internship assignment.
-This program is about implementing abstract class `Vehicle` with its own attributes and methods.
+- This program is about implementing abstract class `Vehicle` with its own attributes and methods.
 Here, I implement some derived classes, using multilevel-inheritance and multi-inheritance concepts.
+I also implementing interactive command line interface so that the users can choose and play with their vehicle.
 Here is ilustration about inheritance in my program.

 ![Class illustration](./image/illustration.png?raw=true "Class illustration")